 Welcome to Cultivate Grace!

 Hi!
 Welcome to Cultivate Grace.
 I’m Julia.
 I’m a pastor’s wife and mother of seven kids.
-I am also a writer, conference speaker, and Certified Relational Wisdom Instructor.
+I am also a writer, conference speaker, coach, and Advanced Relational Wisdom Instructor.

 On this blog, I help women live for God’s glory (i.e. reveal his character) by extending grace through redemptive relationships.
 In other words, I help women intentionally apply God’s grace in practical ways to everyday life so they can thrive (not merely survive) the years of singleness, marriage, and parenting.
 I want women to find joy in their calling; to enjoy their home and to savor rich relationships in the midst of work commitments, ministry life, dating, marriage, and parenting.